The Geography Department has an enthusiastic and committed team of teachers.

 We follow the EDEXCEL course at KS5.
 This is a two year course and students will have the opportunity to go on a residential trip during this time.
 This will learn important fieldwork skills that will allow them to successfully complete their non-examined assessment independent investigation which is worth 20% of their final grade.
 In addition, students also complete 3 exams at the end of year 13 each worth, 30%, 30% and 20% of their final grade.

 1: Tectonic Processes and Hazards

 8: Global Development and Connections

-A variety of day trips are run throughout key stage 3 such as trips to the Forest of Dean to investigate Rivers and Tourism along with many smaller outdoor studies in lessons of the school and local area such as a crime survey.
-In addition, year 9 looking to become GCSE geographers get a chance to go on a really exciting trip.
-Last year we visited the Natural History Museum in London, this year is a trip to West Midlands Safari park.
-Who knows where we’ll go next!
+A variety of day trips are run throughout key stage 3 such as trips to the Forest of Dean to investigate Rivers and Tourism along with many smaller outdoor investigations of the school grounds and local area (e.g. microclimates, crime perceptions).

 At GCSE pupils go on a one day field trip to investigate the impacts of tourism on a honeypot and the impacts on land use and sand dune environments.
 They spend time at both Brean beach and Western super Mare.

 KS5 residential takes place in South Wales.
 Students conduct a series of fieldwork tasks visiting the following places:

 - The Gower, Swansea;

 Biannual international fieldwork trips are also offered for those students excited about the study of geography abroad.
 Last year we visited the amazing geological of Iceland.
 The next trip is in the planning process but you can bet it’ll be a good one!